 Who can be a TRY team member?

-Team members must be in grades 7-12 and should have an interest in learning and teaching about renewable energy, waste solutions or food systems.
-It’s okay if you don’t have any knowledge of the issues or know how to teach.
+Any student in grades 7-12 who has an interest in learning and teaching about environmental issues can be a TRY team member.
+It’s even okay if you don’t have any knowledge of the issues or know how to teach.
 We will train you!

 The Youth Environmental Summit (YES!) is an annual conference for middle and high school students.
 YES! is an opportunity to learn about environmental issues and get involved in local communities.
 The mission of YES! is to inspire, encourage, and prepare youth for a life of environmental responsibility, service and leadership by increasing awareness and knowledge of environmental issues and fostering leadership skills.